berezaa/minershaven/README.md

 ## License

-✔️ You may use materials from the source file, including source code, to create commercial projects with original intellectual property
+✔️ You may use materials from the source file, including source code, to create commercial projects with original intellectual property.

-✔️ You may create and upload mods and edits of Miner's Haven if the brand property is not used commmercially
+✔️ You may create and upload mods and edits of Miner's Haven if the brand property is not used commmercially.

 ❌ You are prohibited from using the "Miner's Haven" name and other brand property commercially.